Holly-Horwood/keto_pantry/README.md

 ## **User Story**

-As a user on the website I want the ability to easily find diet friendly recipes.
+As a user on the website I want the ability to easily find diet friendly recipe ingrediants and food.

-**End user goal:** Find a recipe.
+**End user goal:** Find an ingrediant or food.

-**End business goal:** Make finding health conscious recipes easier.
+**End business goal:** Make finding health conscious supplies easier.

-**Acceptance criteria:** Able to search the site for recipes matching my search criteria and get full instruction to follow so I can make the recipe.
+**Acceptance criteria:** Able to search the site for ingrediants or food and purchase chosen items.

 ---